Manhole (video game): Re-releases and legacy

 The Game Boy game Game Boy Gallery, released in 1995, features multiple Game & Watch games, including Manhole.
 Game & Watch Gallery, also for the Game Boy and released in 1997, featured a remake of Manhole, where the player controls Yoshi, who uses his nose and tongue to prevent characters Toad and Donkey Kong Jr. from falling through.
 In this version, characters freeze in place over the pit for a moment before falling, allowing Yoshi to save them before they fall through.
 The manhole covers also stay in place for longer than in the original version, allowing more room for error by the player.
 Game & Watch Gallery 4, released for the Game Boy Advance in 2002, features an unlockable port of Manhole.
-It was featured as a hidden game, along with other Game & Watch games, in the Nintendo DS Japanese-to-English dictionary Kanji Sonomama DS Rakubiki Jiten.
+It was featured as a hidden game, along with other Game & Watch games, in the Nintendo DS Japanese-to-English dictionary Kanji Sonomama Rakubiki Jiten DS.

 An accessory for the Game Boy Advance, the Nintendo e-Reader, came bundled with a card that, when scanned into the device, would allow the user to play Manhole.
 In Japan, 10,000 copies of the card were distributed at four stores, including Toys "R" Us.
 It was the first of a series of Game & Watch cards that work similarly, which would be found in blister packs of randomized cards.
 This series would have included a collector version of Manhole that requires the scanning of two cards, which features Luigi as the playable character.
 These Game & Watch cards never materialized, leaving the original Manhole card the only one released.
 Manhole was re-released on the Nintendo DSi's DSiWare download service on August 19, 2009, and later in April 2010 in North America and Europe.

 A Game & Watch exhibit was present at the Nintendo Museum, which allowed players to use their shadow to control one of two games, either Ball or Manhole.

 In Super Smash Bros.
 Melee, the character Mr. Game & Watch was added as a playable character, who had an attack based on the game Manhole.
 A collectible item called a Spirit was added to Super Smash Bros.
 Ultimate based on Manhole.
 Manhole has been referenced in the WarioWare series, including a mini-game based on it.